 Funeral planning is an extremely overwhelming task during a very difficult time.
 It is important to use all support offered to you and ask for help when you need it.
 Using a service such as low-cost funerals, you will be provided a dedicated funeral arranger, who will help guide and advise you through all aspects of the planning stage.

 You may find many friends and family members looking to help with the arrangements and this can be a blessing and a hinderance combined.
-It is important to accept help as and where it is needed, but it can also cause conflict and resentment, especially during such an emotional time.
+It is important to accept help as and where it is needed, but it can also cause conflict, especially during such an emotional time.
 Try to offer out jobs to those that wish to be involved.
 If everything is confirmed and arranged for the service, then look to offer them tasks for the wake.
 Allow them to host the wake, read a poem during the wake, provide catering for the wake, arrange flowers for the wake.
 There are many tasks involved with the funeral planning, try not to take on too much, it can be extremely tiring, and you must also practice self-care.

 Pallbearers are those responsible for carrying the casket during the funeral service.
 Pallbearers can be close friends and family members of the deceased, or you can ask your funeral director to supply pallbearers for the service.
 Traditionally, there are 6 pallbearers, with 3 supporting each side of the casket.
 However, most caskets have an additional 2 handles to enable there to be 8 pallbearers if needed.